tnstung/james-project/src/site/markdown/server/manage-guice-distributed-james.md

  - Cassandra enables administrative operations such as browsing, deleting using a time series which might require fine performance tuning (see [Operating Casandra documentation](http://cassandra.apache.org/doc/latest/operating/index.html)).
  - Object Storage stores potentially large binary payload.

 However the current design do not implement delays.
+Delays allow to define the time a mail have to be living in the mailqueue before being dequeued and is used for example for exponential wait delays upon remote delivery retries, or SMTP traffic rate limiting.

 ### Fine tune configuration for RabbitMQ